Darkest Hour (film): Plot

 The British Expeditionary Force is trapped at Dunkirk and Calais, and Britain begins preparing for a German invasion.
-Against the advice of the War Cabinet Churchill orders Brigadier Nicholson in Calais to lead the 30th Infantry Brigade to distract the enemy and buy time for the evacuation of soldiers from Dunkirk.
-Layton tells Churchill that her brother was killed during the retreat.
+Against the advice of the War Cabinet, Churchill orders Brigadier Nicholson in Calais to lead the 30th Infantry Brigade to distract the enemy and buy time for the evacuation of soldiers from Dunkirk.
 The debacle in France causes the War Cabinet to support negotiating with Germany.
-Under heavy pressure, Churchill agrees to consider a negotiated peace, but chokes on the words as he tries to dictate a letter requesting talks.
-George VI unexpectedly visits Churchill; the King explains that he has come to support Churchill to continue the war.
-Churchill's idea of a "small boats" evacuation of troops from Dunkirk, Operation Dynamo, is initiated.
-Still uncertain, Churchill impulsively rides the London Underground (for the first time in his life) and asks startled passengers their opinions; the civilians all want to continue to fight Hitler.
-Churchill addresses the Outer Cabinet and other Members of Parliament and finds they too have little or no desire to surrender either.
+Under heavy pressure, Churchill agrees to consider a negotiated peace but chokes on the words as he tries to dictate a letter requesting talks.

+George VI unexpectedly visits Churchill, explaining that he has come to support Churchill to continue the war.
+Churchill's idea to have civilian boats evacuate troops from Dunkirk (Operation Dynamo) is initiated.
+Still uncertain, Churchill impulsively rides the London Underground (for the first time in his life) and asks startled passengers for their opinions: they all want to continue to fight.
+Churchill addresses the Outer Cabinet and other members of Parliament and finds that they, too, have little desire to surrender.

-As Churchill prepares to address Parliament, Halifax asks Chamberlain to continue with their plan to resign, but Chamberlain decides first to listen to the address.
-Towards the end of his speech, Churchill proclaims that "we shall fight on the beaches" should the Germans invade, to resounding support from the Opposition, while the Tory MPs behind him sit silently, until Chamberlain mops his brow with his handkerchief, a prearranged signal that they should support the PM.
-Churchill exits the chamber to cheers and enthusiastic waving of order papers.
+As Churchill prepares to address Parliament, Halifax asks Chamberlain to continue with their plan to resign, but Chamberlain decides to first listen to the address.
+Finishing his speech, Churchill proclaims "we shall fight on the beaches", should the Germans invade, to resounding support from the opposition, while the Conservative MPs behind him sit in silence until Chamberlain mops his brow with his handkerchief; a prearranged signal that they should support the PM.
+Churchill exits to cheers and enthusiastic waving of Order Papers.

+An epilogue reveals that almost all of the soldiers trapped at Dunkirk were successfully evacuated; Chamberlain died six months later; Halifax was reassigned to a posting in Washington, D.C., and Churchill was voted out of office after the end of World War II in Europe.